moof-src/ArduCamFocus/README.md

 1. select "5 Interfacing Options"
 2. select "P5 I2C"
-  1. raspi-config will ask, "Would you like the ARM I2C interface to be enabled?"
+3. raspi-config will ask, "Would you like the ARM I2C interface to be enabled?"
-  2. select "<Yes>"
+4. select "Yes"
-and you should see, "The ARM I2C interface is enabled"
+5. you should see, "The ARM I2C interface is enabled"
-3. select "<Finish>"
+6. select "Finish"

 After you reboot, the camera should become operational in OctoPrint.

 ### Disclaimer

-Although I have used this plugin and it has worked for me without issues, I take no resposiblity for any damage caused by using this plugin.
+Although I use this plugin and it works for me without issues, I take no resposiblity for any damage caused by using this plugin.
+Your camera version, i2c address, or system configuration may be different from mine.
 Please make sure to do your reseach and understand the dangers and please be careful.